Teaching Science and Math to Students with Disabilities

-Working Together: Science Teachers and Students with Disabilities (13 minutes).
+Show video, Working Together: Science Teachers and Students with Disabilities (13 minutes).

 The students in this presentation shared their experiences.
 Let's discuss some of their solutions.
 This information is summarized in your handout entitled Working Together: Science Teachers and Students with Disabilities.
 Imagine having these students enrolled in a science course at our school.
 Their challenges can be broken down into two areas: gaining knowledge and demonstrating knowledge.

 [Discuss the access challenges and solutions listed below and in the handout.
 Encourage comments, suggestions, and experiences from the participants.]